FriderickYu/Leetcode-Practice-Blog/Week 1/Februrary Third.md

 ### Dummy head

-Deleting nodes is not a hard thing, but one thing should be noticed, `head` may be the node we wan to delete,
+Deleting nodes is not a hard thing, but one thing should be noticed, `head` may be the node we wan to delete. **When we use `dummy head`?
+If we want to operate nodes, but we do not want to verify whether this node is `head` or not, then `dummy head` is the most suitable choice**

 so first we define `dummy_head` point to `head`.
 After that, define two pointers, `previous`and`current`, that is because